 It is estimated that around 1.3 million Dalits in India, mostly women, make their living through manual scavenging – a term used to describe the job of removing human excrement from dry toilets and sewers using basic tools such as thin boards, buckets and baskets, lined with sacking, carried on the head.

-The Supreme Court judgement underscores of some of the key issues that organisations working to eradicate manual scavenging such as the Safai Karmachari Andolan (SKA) and Jansahas, as well as organisations fighting for Dalit rights, have been raising at local, national and international level for years.
+The Supreme Court judgement underscores of some of the key issues that organisations working to eradicate manual scavenging such as the Safai Karmachari Andolan (SKA) as well as organisations fighting for Dalit rights, have been raising at local, national and international level for years.

 National convenor of Safai Karamchari Andolan Bezwada Wilson said that,“this is a victory of manual scavengers who have been fighting across the country for their liberation against the denial of central and various state governments repeatedly.”